|What is a "real" education?|

 Microbiology Student Organization: This organization promotes student involvement in microbiology and related fields.
 MSO furthers the education of individuals with interests in microbiology and promotes development of solid relationships between students and faculty to make the college experience more enjoyable.
 For details, email Dr. Cunningham Club Faculty Advisor.

 Wildlife Club: This club is dedicated to exposing its members to the myriads of animals that call Ohio their home.
 Hiking, camping, conservation work and simple viewing of animals is the focus of the club.
 Anyone is welcome as long as they treat wildlife with respect.
 The club meets about three times a quarter to plan events, witness wildlife presentations and enjoy each other's company.
-For more information, email Scott Moody Club Faculty Advisor.
+For more information, email Dr. Donald Miles, the Club Faculty Advisor.